OctopusDeploy/docs/docs/administration/managing-infrastructure/moving-your-octopus/move-the-database.md

 2. Ensure you have saved a copy of your [Master Key](/docs/security/data-encryption.md#Securityandencryption-YourMasterKey).
 3. Take a backup of your Octopus database.
 4. Restore the database on your new server.
-5. On your original Octopus Server, run the following command to update the connection string (where "VALUE" is your connection string).
+5. On your Octopus Server, run the following command to update the connection string (where "VALUE" is your connection string).
 ```
 Octopus.Server.exe database --connectionString="VALUE"
 ```